jotaah123/secthemall/README.md

 + (::) SECTHEMALL
 +
 +  --help or -h        Show this help
++  --auth              Authenticate with your username and pasword
 +  --start             Run client in foreground
 +  --background or -b  Run client in background
 +  --stop              Stop client